The Department of Biology will offer a limited number of application fee waivers. To apply for a waiver, please fill out the form here:

 Please join us for an informational session regarding the Biology Graduate Program at Georgetown University.
-We will be holding two sessions via zoom.
-The first will be on October 25th from 6-7pm EDT, the second will be November 9th from 6-7pm EST. To register for either session, please complete the form HERE.
-We will send a zoom link to all registrants approximately 24hours prior to each session.
+We will be holding two sessions via Zoom (10/24 at 6pm EDT and 11/6 at 6pm EST ).
+To register for either session, please complete the form HERE.
+We will send a Zoom link to all registrants approximately 24 hours prior to each session.
 For any questions, please contact Peter Armbruster at paa9@georgetown.edu

 Informational Sessions with Graduate Students